SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification: Token Tree Verifier

-\paragraph{Token tree.} \Sys uses a {\em token tree} to store the results generated by the learning-based speculator.
-Each token tree $\m{N}$ is a tree structure, where each node $u \in \m{N}$ is labelled by token $t_u$, and $p_u$ represents $u$'s parent node in the token tree.
-For each node $u$, $S_u$ represents a sequence of tokens identified by concatenating $S_{p_u}$ and $\{t_u\}$\footnote{For the root node $r$, $S_r$ represents the token sequence $\{t_r\}$.}.
+\if 0 \ZJ{TO BE REMOVED <---} \begin{definition}[Token Tree] A token tree $\m{N}$ is a tree structure, where each node $u \in \m{N}$ is labelled with a token $t_u$, and $p_u$ represents $u$'s parent node in the token tree.
+For each node $u$, $S_u$ represents a sequence of tokens identified by concatenating $S_{p_u}$ and $\{t_u\}$\footnote{For the root node $r$, $S_r$ represents the token sequence $\{t_r\}$.}. \end{definition}

-\Sys receives multiple token sequences generated by different SSMs, each of which can be considered as a token tree (with linear tree structure). \Sys first merges these token trees into a single tree structure.
+\Sys uses a {\em token tree} to store the results generated by the learning-based speculator.
+Specifically, \Sys receives multiple token sequences generated by different SSMs, each of which can be considered as a token tree (with linear tree structure), and merges them into a single token tree.